-Minor Calling out, interrupting, speaking over STEP 1: REMIND 1 [≠] Warning Behavlour others, making noises.
+Minor Calling out, interrupting, speaking over STEP 1: REMIND 1¢ Warning Behavlour others, making noises.
 Name calling and unkind words (low level).
 Eye rolling, back chat.
-Non-serious, but inappropriate or reckless physical contact (e.g. patting, over affectionate, rough play etc).
-Destroying others or school property, or work, Remind of appropriate behaviours and school values Remind of consequences for continued behaviour. · Walling Running inside, playing with equipment.
+Non-serious, but inappropriate or reckless physical contact (e.g., patting, over affectionate, rough play etc).
+Destroying others or school property, or work.
+Remind of appropriate behaviours and school values Remind of consequences for continued behaviour.
+Running inside, playing with equipment.
 Failure to respond to adult requests at a low-level.
 Non-approved technology use.
 STEP 2: REFOCUS Refocus student back towards what they should be doing Move student to another space in the classroom to refocus.
-2 nd Warning Minor Behavlour - Continuation of above behaviours STEP 3: RELOCATE Inappropriate behaviours addressed Relocate to a neighbouring class Parents notified by classroom teacher and meeting organised if warranted Record on Wellbeing Module.
-Time in with class teacher 5 mins 3 x Time in a week = reflection time Reflection time with SLT (parents are notified) 3 x Reflection time a half term moves to report card Major Behavlour Intentional violence (e.g. kicking, punching, spitting, bitting etc) Abusive or intimidating language or behaviour Deliberate swearing, name calling, and inappropriate language.
-Inappropriate body language or gestures.
+2 nd Warning Minor Behavlour - Continuation of above behaviours STEP 3: RELOCATE In appropriate behaviours addressed Relocate to a neighbouring class Parents notified by classroom teacher and meeting organised if warranted Record on Wellbeing Module.
+Time in with class teacher 5 mins 3 x Time in a week = reflection time Reflection time with SLT (parents are notified) 3 x Reflection time a half term moves to report card Major Behavlour Intentional violence (e.g. kicking, punching, spitting, biting etc) Abusive or intimidating language or Deliberate owearing, name calling, and inappropriate language, language or gestures.
 Repeated high level behaviour (not following directions) Theft, making threats, use of technology to intimidate.
-Repeated disruption, yelling or screaming, tantrums.
-CONTINUE TO, OR SKIP, TO STEP 4: REMOVE Remove student to SLT to have time out.
-Student to complete a Reflection Sheet in the new space.
-Reflection sheet to be scanned for Wellbeing Module and sent home.
+Repeated disruption, yelling or screening, tantump.
+CONTINUE TO, OR SKIP, TO STEP & REMOVE Remove student to SLIT to have time out.
+Student to complete a Reflection Sheet in Reflection sheet to be scenned for Wellbeing Module and sent home.
 Early pick up from school if warranted and approved by SLT.
 Repeated behaviours result in a 'team around the child' meeting of parents, teacher and leadership, and a behaviour support plan if necessary.
-If suspension required, refer to Positive Behaviour and Exclusion Policy.
+If suspension required, refer to Positive Behaviour and Evolusion Policy.
 Internal exclusion